Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 Pressure built along Jeremy’s spine in an all too familiar ache.
 The refusal of a direct command annoyed his beast.
 Two dominants in one territory had always been a tentative balance, managed only by loyalties stronger than the instinct of the wolf.

-He took a deep breath, “The human, the brother must remain in control the whole time.
-Explain your reasoning’s.”
+He took a deep breath.
+The human, the *brother*, must remain in control the whole time.
+"Explain your reasonings.”

-Cody stayed calm recognizing Jeremy’s battle, respecting it without challenge.
+Cody stayed calm, recognizing Jeremy’s battle and respecting it without challenge.

 “Our visitors should be greeted with strength.
 James has earned his place in our guard.”

-“Fine,” Jeremy agreed, irritated that his distrust was based on personal misjudgments of his past.
-“But make sure he knows to stay away from Amber;” fearing Sean has clouded her brother’s judgment.”
-Ultimately, James’ loyalty would have been towards his own family and not his, and as Sean’s younger brother his judgment towards Amber might be compromised. ”I don’t trust either wolf around my wife, especially Sean.
-Her mind had become disturbed.
-And because of him, her hatred toward Amber was justified.
-I want him watched.”
+“Fine,” Jeremy agreed, irritated that his distrust was based on personal misjudgments of the past.
+“But make sure he knows to stay away from Amber.
+I trust neither James nor Sean around my wife, and I want him watched.”

 Cody gave a sharp nod.
 “I’ll take care of it.”

-“Send Michael.”
-Jeremy added.
-Of all the guards Michael has been the first to notice Sean’s odd behavior and one of the few who had not succumbed to her enticements.
+“Send Michael,” Jeremy added.
 “Michael is a good choice.
 Sarah can help cover his watch.”

-Somewhat appeased Jeremy fingered his cell, flipped the window opened and checked the time and then pushed a button, making sure the thing worked, when a green number appeared on the small screen he snapped it closed.
+Somewhat appeased, Jeremy fingered his cell, flipped the window opened, and checked the time.
+He then pushed a button, making sure the thing worked, and when a green number appeared on the small screen he snapped it closed.

 Cody’s eyes followed Jeremy’s motions.
-“Nervous brother?”
+“Nervous, brother?”

 “Bug off!”

-He chuckled, a rare sound of genuine amusement, “Ah, it’s a good day if I can get a rise out of you.”
-His tone lowered although his grin remained.
+“Ah, it’s a good day if I can get a rise out of you,” he chuckled, a rare sound of genuine amusement.
+His tone lowered but his grin remained.
 “I’m anxious to meet my nephew.”

 Jeremy turned to the only person allowed to see his concern.
 “I pray he is well.”